bluframe/bluframe/blublocks/README.md

 #### Props

 - `bold`: (optional) boolean - If `true`, the button label will be displayed in bold.
 Defaults to `false`.
-- `buttonType`: (optional) string - The type attribute for the button element.
-Defaults to `"button"`.
 - `className`: (optional) string - The class name for the button wrapper.
 - `disabled`: (optional) boolean - If `true`, the button will be displayed in a disabled state.
 Defaults to `false`.
 - `expanded`: (optional) boolean - If `true`, the button will expand to fill its container's width.
 Defaults to `false`.